-Terminology Definition Module a small stand-alone component of a course that can be taken independently or combined with other modules.
+Terminology Definition Mode of study refers to the way in which a student is enrolled in a course/programme of study: internal, external or mixed.
+Module a small stand-alone component of a course that can be taken independently or combined with other modules.
 Notional hours refer to an approximate measure of the total learning time it may take a learner to achieve specified learning outcomes and assessment.
 It will include in-class contact (e.g. lectures, seminars, workshops, etc.), practical/hands-on work (e.g. laboratory practical, fieldwork, etc.), distance education (e.g. instruction that may be print-based, audio/radio-based, video/television-based, computer-based, satellite-based, Internet-based, etc.), other private study (e.g. time spent preparing for class, private or independent reading and study), and the production of written work for formative or summative assessment.
 Ten (10) notional learning hours generally equates to one unit of credit.
-Partner an educational provider that collaborates with an awarding provider/body offering post-secondary/tertiary level programmes that lead to either a qualification in the name of the awarding provider/body or joint awards in the names of both the awarding provider/body and the partner.
+Partner an educational provider that collaborates with one or more awarding institution(s) offering post-secondary/tertiary level programmes that lead to either a qualification in the name of the awarding institution or a joint qualification in the names of both the provider and the awarding institution(s).
 Post-secondary/tertiary education education that is provided for persons over the age of 16 years.
 19 Private study an estimate of time required to prepare or study for course assessments.
 Programme (of study) an approved curriculum composed of a series/set of courses, in an academic or vocational speciality, leading to a particular kind of certification/qualification (e.g. certificate, diploma, associate degree, bachelor's degree, etc.) or a structured and purposeful set of learning experiences that lead to a qualification.
 Programme specification concise descriptions of the intended learning outcomes from a programme of study/course and the means by which these outcomes are achieved and demonstrated.
 Programme specifications enable teaching staff and relevant professional bodies or individuals to establish the content and purpose of programmes before and as they are delivered.
 Progression refers to a learner's ability to move to another programme leading to an award at a higher level, having received recognition for the knowledge, skill or competence acquired.
 Prospectuses within the context of the Barbados Accreditation Council shall include not only the provider's brochures and leaflets, but also a provider's letters, advertisements and other publications making statements about its programme(s) of study.
-Provider (educational) refers to any institution or organisation offering education and/or training programmes of study/course(s) at the postsecondary/tertiary level in Barbados.